Brazil–United States relations during the João Goulart government: Until the Cuban Revolution

 American foreign policy after World War II had global scope and the goals of organizing a world order and preventing the expansion of the Soviet Union's influence.
-The supporters of the realist school of International Relations believed that a totalitarian regime like the Soviet Union would be aggressively expansionist.
+The supporters of the realist school of international relations believed that a totalitarian regime like the Soviet Union would be aggressively expansionist.
 After communism was installed in a country, the restoration of capitalism and liberal democracy would be impossible.
-Thus, it was sought to prevent the spread of communism through the containment policy.
-It was also aimed at reasserting American hegemony.
+Thus, it sought to prevent the spread of communism through the containment policy.
+It also aimed at reasserting American hegemony.

 In this context, Latin America was important as a source of raw materials and votes in the United Nations, as well as being the last region that could be relied upon in case Europe became anti-American.
 Realist theorists Hans Morgenthau and George Kennan believed in its relevance.
 However, in this early period of the Cold War (until 1959), little attention was paid to the region, and capital investment was minimal.
 There was a security system with a military component, the Inter-American Treaty of Reciprocal Assistance (TIAR), and a political component, the Organization of American States (OAS).
 Armaments were supplied, but this was of little military use - "supplying tanks to Honduras or Ecuador would probably not prevent the Soviet Union from launching a nuclear attack."
 Containment had two instruments: economic aid and destabilization.
-In the first case, one example is Bolivia after 1952, whose government installed after a revolution was influenced in a more conservative direction.
-In the second, the overthrow of Guatemala's Jacobo Árbenz government by a paramilitary force organized by the Central Intelligence Agency (CIA).
+In the first case, one example is Bolivia after 1952, whose government, installed after a revolution, was influenced in a more conservative direction.
+In the latter, the overthrow of Jacobo Árbenz's government in Guatemala by a paramilitary force organized by the Central Intelligence Agency (CIA).
 Both were considered successful.

 In 1958, the booing received by Vice President Nixon on a tour of several Latin American countries alerted the Eisenhower administration to the poor image of the U.S. in the region.
 The Cuban Revolution in 1959 and subsequent events led to a turnaround in Latin American politics.
 Attempts to achieve a moderate government, as late as 1959, failed.
 The following year, the quota on Cuban sugar exports was suspended.
 In his presidential campaign Kennedy criticized the American leadership's complacency with Latin America.
-In 1961 the military attempt to change the regime in Cuba, the Bay of Pigs invasion, failed, while Fidel Castro announced the implementation of socialism and the alignment of his country with the Soviets.
+In 1961 the military attempt to change the regime in Cuba, the Bay of Pigs invasion, failed, while Fidel Castro announced the implementation of socialism and his county's alignment with the Soviets.
 In 1962 the Cuban Missile Crisis tipped the balance of power in the region in favor of the United States, which allowed pressure to be put on reluctant countries such as Brazil.